valerieding/Happiness-Map-App/README.md

 - Wrote the unit tests for all the functions we use in board.js. boardFunctions.js contains all of the same functions just in their own spot.

 Map:
-- Wrote wrapper functions for database queries: get campus average, get averages of all buildings, get average of specific building. note: average is the average of all votes and not limited by recent votes.
-- Used Raphael to make our own SVG campus map which runs in an iframe on the campus map page
+- Used Raphael to make our own SVG campus map with a selection of prominent campus buildings
-- Implemented the conversion of query results into color map of campus happiness
+- Queries the database for average votes by building and for all votes- can be filtered by times
+- Color codes buildings based on the recorded happiness level with a light pink to dark pink scale
-- Included a 'region-card' in the corner of the iframe which shows users information about the selected building and the campus happiness averag
+- Included a label above the map to show the full name and happiness level of the most recently selected building
-- Wrote unit tests for all map object creation and manipulation functions
-- We have finished implementing the use case where a user clicks on the Campus Map tab, intending to learn how happy the various campus buildings are and how happy the campus is in general.
+- A label for the campus average
+- Buttons to change the time filter on the map
+- Use Case: A user can visit this page and learn about how happy different buildings were for different recent time periods

 Backend:
 - Wrote unit tests for database API and requests